gauxs/sysd/hld/1. foundation/1. data_modeling/readme.md

 ## Document (Hierarchial) Model

+Document models target use cases where data comes in self-contained documents and relationships between one document and another are rare.
 Because of the limitations of relational model DBs document model gained traction.
 Limitation of relational model DBs are:

 1. Scalability: SQL databases can be difficult to scale horizontally, especially for write-heavy systems.
 For example, you can provision multiple read-only replicas for read-heavy systems, but for write-heavy systems, you usually need to vertically scale the database, which can be expensive.